anshulkhare7/bearer-token-extractor/README.md

 A Microsoft Edge browser extension that automatically extracts and copies Bearer tokens from HTTP requests to your clipboard, with JWT decoding and analysis.

+_Disclaimer: 99% of the code and document has been generated using AI._

 <!--
 ![Extension Demo](screenshots/demo.png)
 -->

-## ✨ Features
+## Features

-- **🚀 One-click extraction** - Automatically copies the latest Bearer token to clipboard when you click the extension icon
+- ** One-click extraction** - Automatically copies the latest Bearer token to clipboard when you click the extension icon
-- **🔍 JWT Analysis** - Intelligently decodes JWT tokens and displays claims, expiration times, and token details
+- ** JWT Analysis** - Intelligently decodes JWT tokens and displays claims, expiration times, and token details
-- **⏰ Smart timing** - Shows token creation time, expiration status, and remaining validity
+- ** Smart timing** - Shows token creation time, expiration status, and remaining validity
-- **🔄 Auto-close** - Popup automatically closes after 5 seconds (hover to prevent)
+- ** Auto-close** - Popup automatically closes after 5 seconds (hover to prevent)
-- **🐛 Debug mode** - Shows request monitoring statistics when no tokens are found
+- ** Debug mode** - Shows request monitoring statistics when no tokens are found
-- **💾 Request history** - Tracks recent requests with Bearer tokens
+- ** Request history** - Tracks recent requests with Bearer tokens

 <!--
 ## 🖼️ Screenshots